 Did you know that an estimated 1,000 eye injuries occur in American workplaces every day?
 The Bureau of Labor Statistics (BLS) found that almost 70 percent of the eye injuries studied occur from falling or flying objects, or sparks striking the eye.
 The BLS also reports that approximately three out of every five workers injured were either not wearing eye… Read More »July is Eye Injury Prevention Month

-Travelers National Programs offers coverage for non-residential day care facilities for infants to kindergarten-aged children, and after-school child care through Grade 8.
-We can help provide immediate solutions for your unique day care service insurance needs.
-Consider the Travelers difference in helping to protect those who care for the children.
+We offer coverage for residential and non-residential day care facilities for infants to kindergarten age children, and after-school child care through Grade 8.
+We can help provide immediate solutions to your unique day care insurance needs.

 - General liability